seldon/scrapy/docs/topics/media-pipeline.rst

        'big': (270, 270),
    }

-When you use this feature, the Images Pipeline will create thumbnails of the each specified size with this format::
+When you use this feature, the Images Pipeline will create thumbnails of each specified size with this format::

     <IMAGES_STORE>/thumbs/<size_name>/<image_id>.jpg